aadams149/Reflecting-Pool/README.md

 - Run "Ingest journals to database" (option 4) first
 - Make sure OCR has completed and `ocr_output/text/` has `.txt` files

+### Sidebar search returns no results
+- Make sure you've ingested entries first (option 4)
+- Check that the RAG Database Path in the sidebar matches your actual `vector_db` location

 ### Chat interface errors
 - Check that you've run ingestion (option 4)
 - For LLM features, make sure Ollama is installed and running